dnviti/fdroid-docker-reposerver/README.md

   1. `openssl req -new -key myKey.pem -out cert.csr`
   1. `openssl x509 -req -days 365 -in cert.csr -signkey myKey.pem -out myCert.pem`
   1. `openssl pkcs12 -export -out keystore.p12 -inkey myKey.pem -in myCert.pem`
+- Then upload the new keystore to the /fdroid folder and edit the config.yml accordingly
+- If you upload a new app signed using the generated keystore then it will be available for download from F-Droid app

 ## Versioning